TL-Consulting-Lab/React-TypeScript-Demo/Demos-Prompt.md

 This document contains a collection of prompts and demonstrations showcasing the functionality and development process of the Task Management Application.

-## Application Setup

-Initial Deployment Commands

-> Create a full-stack TypeScript application with React frontend and Express backend

-This prompt initiated the project setup with:
-- Frontend: Create React App with TypeScript
-- Backend: Express.js with TypeScript
-- Basic project structure and dependencies

 ### Task Management Feature

-> Add task management functionality (add, show, delete tasks)

-This demonstration showcases:
-- Creating Task interface
+1. **Add Task Categories**
-- Implementing CRUD endpoints in the backend
+   - Modify the backend to support task categories
-- Building TaskInput and TaskList components
-- Setting up state management in React

-## Troubleshooting Sessions
-> Can you help me fix this error in (Terminal, file, etc)

-Example: Got the error on the http://localhost:3002/

-Demonstrated:
-- Debugging port configuration
-- Handling TypeScript module issues
-- Resolving server startup problems
+   - Add a category field to tasks

+>> "Add a task category field to the task of work, personal and urgent.

+2. **Add a task filter/Sorting feature**
+   - Add a drop down option to filter tasks by categories

+> "Add a drop down option to filter tasks by categories"

+3. **Add a feature to Edit and mark task as completed**

+> "Add a feature to Edit existing task"

 ## Test Implementation

+4. **Write Unit Tests for add task categories**
+>> "Generate  unit tests for add task categories"
-> Generate unit test for Frontend components and backend API endpoints
+>> > Generate unit test for Frontend components and backend API endpoints

 Implemented tests for:
 - Frontend components (TaskInput, TaskList)
 - Backend API endpoints
 - Error handling scenarios
 - State management

+5. ## Troubleshooting Sessions
+> Can you help me fix this error in (Terminal, file, etc)

+Example: Got the error on the http://localhost:3002/

 ## Error handling